cozy/cozy.github.io/src/howTos/dev/runConnector.md

 ## Getting an access token

-To use the api, you need an access_token via the OAuth2 protocol. createClientInteractive will get you an initialized cozy-client instance and handle asking user permission for it. here :
+To use the API, you need an access_token via the OAuth2 protocol. createClientInteractive will get you an initialized cozy-client instance and handle asking user permission for it. here :